 The first step is to squeeze the thawed spinach to get as much water out as possible.
 The less water in the spinach, the less flour you need and the better the finished product.
 Then you pulse the spinach in a food processor to chop it up.

-Next you add the flour and pulse that to mix with the spinach.
+Next, you add the flour and pulse that to mix with the spinach.
 We use far too much white processed flour in our house.
 I’m slowly trying to change that.
-I would have preferred to use all white whole wheat (aka pastry flour) but we didn’t have enough so I used a cup of the wheat and a cup of all-purpose flour.
+I would have preferred to use all white whole wheat (aka pastry flour) but we didn’t have enough so I used a cup of wheat and a cup of all-purpose flour.
 Next time I’d like to try with 100% wheat flour.

 Even though this recipe wasn’t as healthy as it could have been, I thought the nutritional totals looked rather good – better than standard “white” pasta.

-Next comes the eggs and oil.
+Next come the eggs and oil.
 You add those while pulsing the food processor.
 That to me was a bit tricky – I felt like I could have used three hands.
 Or maybe I should have just set the bowl down between pulses!